Richard K. Sutherland: World War II

-As tensions with Japan rose, Sutherland was promoted to full colonel, then to brigadier general in July 1941 and major general in December 1941.
+As tensions with Japan rose, Sutherland rose rapidly in rank, receiving a promotion to full colonel, then to brigadier general in July 1941 and to major general, just a few months later, in December 1941, the same month of America's entry into World War II.

 Following the fall of Manila, MacArthur's headquarters moved to the island fortress of Corregidor, where it was the target of numerous Japanese air raids, forcing the headquarters to move into the Malinta Tunnel.
 Sutherland was a frequent visitor to the front on Bataan.
 He was given a cash payment of $75,000 by President Quezon.
 In March 1942, MacArthur was ordered by President Franklin D. Roosevelt to relocate to Australia.
 Sutherland selected the group of advisers and subordinate military commanders that would accompany MacArthur and escape from the Philippines in four PT boats.
 Sutherland would remain MacArthur's chief of staff for the entire war.

 Sutherland attracted antagonism from subordinate American and Australian officers because of perceptions that he was high-handed and overprotective of MacArthur.
 Sutherland was often given the role of "hatchet man".
 Bad news invariably came through Sutherland rather than from MacArthur himself.

 According to some sources he contributed to a rift between MacArthur and the first SWPA air forces commander, Lieutenant General George Brett.
 Major General George Kenney, Brett's successor, became so frustrated with Sutherland in one meeting, that Kenney drew a dot on a plain page of paper and said: "the dot represents what you know about air operations, the entire rest of the paper what I know."